Spousal Support in Michigan

 Whether you are going to be paying or receiving alimony, determining fair

 spousal support payments begins with income.
-Our Birmingham family law
+Our Michigan family law attorney

-attorney can help you effectively utilize the discovery process during
+can help you effectively utilize the discovery process during your divorce,

-your divorce, revealing any and all pertinent financial records your ex
+revealing any and all pertinent financial records your ex may have been

-may have been trying to conceal.
-If you are supposed to be receiving alimony
+trying to conceal.
+If you are supposed to be receiving alimony but your

-but your ex refuses to pay, you may need to take further legal action.
+ex refuses to pay, you may need to take further legal action.
+Holding

-Holding them in contempt of a court order can spur them to remember their
+them in contempt of a court order can spur them to remember their legal

-legal obligations, and if that does not work, you may have to resort to
+obligations, and if that does not work, you may have to resort to threatening

 Need Legal Support?
 Call (248) 467-8208!